Video Game Addiction Counseling in Johnson City, TN – Thriveworks

 - Gaming by themselves.

 These behaviors may signal that someone is losing control of their gaming.
-Video game addiction/internet gaming disorder are about control: whether or not a person can control when, where, and how long they play video games.
+Video game addictions and internet gaming disorders are about control: whether or not a person can control when, where, and how long they play video games.

 Causes of Internet Gaming Disorder